Fox-ML-infrastructure/FoxML_Core/ROADMAP.md

 * A full-scale enterprise ML & trading infrastructure stack
 * Multi-strategy, multi-model, GPU-accelerated
 * Well-documented, configurable, and production-grade
-* A foundation for future HPC and cross-platform ML systems
+* A foundation for future HPC and cross-platform ML systems (single-node HPC currently implemented; distributed HPC planned/WIP)

 This roadmap reflects the maturation of FoxML Core from a high-powered solo project into a **commercially viable, enterprise-class ML platform.**